PatekaG/Google-Keep-Js/README.md

 ---

 I hope you enjoy using this project.
-If you have suggestions, bugs to report, or just want to chat.
+If you have suggestions, bugs to report, or just want to chat. **don’t hesitate to open an issue on GitHub**!